mozillascience/studyGroup/README.md

 ### What we do

-We meet regularly every week ##(when and where to be decided)##.
+We meet regularly every week.
 Sometimes someone will show us how to use a new tool, sometimes we just work together at our own projects asking each other questions.
 We always work in a collaboratively and friendly way, try to learn from each other and sometimes we just go to the pub.

 ### For Participants